isomerpages/moe-greenridgepri/_partners-in-education/Useful Information/Direct School Admission (DSA).md

 4. <a href="/files/Partners%20in%20Education/Useful%20Information/Singapore%20Chinese%20Girls%20School.pdf" target="_blank">Singapore Chinese Girls School</a>
 5. <a href="/files/Partners%20in%20Education/Useful%20Information/School%20Of%20The%20Arts%20(SOTA).pdf" target="_blank">School Of The Arts (SOTA)</a>

-6. <a href="/our-special-programme/ELIXiR/" target="_blank">here</a>[Temasek Junior College](http://greenridgepri.moe.edu.sg/qql/slot/u547/Partners%20in%20Education/DSA/Temasek%20Junior%20College.pdf)
+6. <a href="/files/Partners%20in%20Education/Useful%20Information/Temasek%20Junior%20College.pdf" target="_blank">Temasek Junior College</a>